SFecho/SDBNet/README.md

-Download the training and testomg dataset from the [[url]](https://www.kaggle.com/datasets/sfecho/sdbnetdataset).
+Download the training and testing dataset from the [[url]](https://www.kaggle.com/datasets/sfecho/sdbnetdataset).